 There seem to be lots of protests happening these days.
 How do we know this?
 Because people are out there filming video and taking photos to capture them.
-But how to we create professional video production in these potentially heated environments.
+But how do we create professional video production in these potentially heated environments?

 Here’s some tips for filming a protest legally and safely:

 Recce the route and consider what shots do you need to tell the story.
 Plan a vantage point for a high, wide angle of the crowds and scope the proposed route for good positions on the ground.